search-openmobilesearch

 on the interest paid on loan taken

-Deduction towards Donations made to certain Funds, Charitable Institutions, etc.
+Deduction towards Donations made to prescribed Funds, Charitable Institutions, etc.

 Without any limit